joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6151740/2025/02/21/canucks-sign-kevin-lankinen/

 **Man Who Stabbed Salman Rushdie Is Found Guilty of Attempted Murder**\
-`The man, Hadi Matar, 27, faces up to 32 years in prison.
-He also faces federal terrorism-related charges.`\
+`The man, Hadi Matar, faces up to 32 years in prison.
+Prosecutors said he rushed onstage at a literary festival and stabbed the famed author about 15 times.`\
 https://nytimes.com/2025/02/21/nyregion/salman-rushdie-hadi-matar-verdict.html

 **A Playlist Packed With Crossword Clues**\